Vaccine Availability for Healthcare Professionals

-Potential vaccination sites will need to meet all requirements before enrolling.
+San Diego County vaccination sites need to meet all requirements outlined by CDPH before enrolling.
 This includes being actively listed in the San Diego Immunization Registry (SDIR).
-If you are not already enrolled in SDIR, please email SDIR.HHSA@sdcounty.ca.gov, or call the SDIR Help Desk at (619) 692-5656 for assistance.
+If you need to enroll in SDIR, please email SDIR.HHSA@sdcounty.ca.gov, or call the SDIR Help Desk at (619) 692-5656 for assistance.

-If you have questions about this enrollment process or need technical assistance, please contact the County of San Diego’s COVID-19 Vaccine Branch at COVIDVaxEnrollment.HHSA@sdcounty.ca.gov or (858) 569-3300.
+If you have provider enrollment questions or need technical assistance, please contact the County of San Diego’s COVID-19 Vaccine Branch at COVIDVaxEnrollment.HHSA@sdcounty.ca.gov or (858) 569-3300.

 San Diego County Medical Reserve Corps (MRC) COVID-19 Vaccinators Needed (Updated 1/9/21)

 Volunteer applications for licensed medical professionals are being

 accepted at this time for limited membership for COVID-19

 Vaccinators must be clinically active, or recently retired, professionals in the following occupations:

 - Flexible shifts are available

 - Volunteers will be offered the opportunity to be vaccinated

 - Volunteers are requested to commit to a minimum of two shifts per month